mehranfaiz266/master-dashboard-app/README.md

   - **Client Management** – view, create and edit clients.
 Creating a client calls a Firebase Cloud Function that provisions BigQuery resources.
   - **Campaign Management** – list campaigns and associated call numbers.
   - **Lead Management** – search by phone number and filter by client or campaign.
-- Firebase Cloud Functions `createClient` and `createCampaign` provision BigQuery datasets and tables.
-The dashboard calls these functions when onboarding a new client.
+  - Firebase Cloud Functions `createClient`, `createCampaign` and `getGlobalKpis` manage and return live data from BigQuery.

 ## Development
 1. Install dependencies: